Protests as Indianapolis police kill 3 in separate incidents

 Relatives said Reed, whose nickname was “Sean,” had recently left the U.S. Air Force.
 Military records show he served less than a year, in 2017.
 Details of separations cannot be released under privacy rules.

-At one point after police stop pursuing him, Reed is heard laughing and cheering.
+Video shows that at one point after police stop pursuing him, Reed laughs and cheers.
 “I’m not going to jail today!” he shouts.

 Moments later, he appears unsure where he has driven and says in the recording, “Please come get me.
 Please come get me!”

-Supervisors ordered an end to that pursuit because the vehicle was going nearly 90 mph (145 kph).
-An officer later spotted the car on a city street before being parked and then chased Reed on foot, Bailey said.
+Supervisors ordered an end to that pursuit because the vehicle was going nearly 90 mph (145 kph), police said.
+An officer later spotted the car on a city street before being parked, then chased Reed on foot, Assistant Chief Chris Bailey said.

-On video, shouting and popping sounds are heard, then Reed appears to drop his phone or collapse.
-More popping sounds are heard.

 According to police, the officer first tried to use a stun gun, then shot Reed as they exchanged gunfire.
 Bailey said it appears that a gun found near Reed had been fired at least twice.